Discover LCPS

 In response to the increase in suspected overdoses in our schools and community, LCPS and its law enforcement partners -- Loudoun County Sheriff’s Office and the Leesburg Police Department -- have identified multiple intervention and prevention strategies to protect students from the danger posed by fentanyl and other opioids.
-LCPS will be partnering with LCSO and LPD to conduct random canine team scans in high school buildings.
-Canine team scans will serve as an additional drug deterrence strategy in our collective effort to stop drug use across the Loudoun County community.
+LCPS is partnering with LCSO and LPD to conduct random canine team scans in high school buildings.
+Canine team scans serve as an additional drug deterrence strategy in our collective effort to stop drug use across the Loudoun County community.
 Students may see canine teams visiting high schools across the division.
 We have worked with our law enforcement partners to minimize any disruption to the learning environment that may be caused by these scans.

 Why are canine units being brought into LCPS high schools for drug deterrence?
 What prompted this decision?